jimporter/mike/README.md

 If `[version]` already exists, this command will *also* update all of the pre-existing aliases for it.
 Normally, if an alias specified on the command line is already associated with another version, this will return an error.
-If you *do* want to move an alias from another version to this version (e.g. when releasing a new version and updating the `latest` alias to point to this new version), you can pass `-u`/`--update-aliases` to allow this.
+If you *do* want to move an alias from another version to this version (including when the new version itself was previously an alias), you can pass `-u`/`--update-aliases` to allow this.
+For example, this can be useful when releasing a new version and updating the `latest` alias to point to this new version.

 By default, each alias creates a symbolic link to the base directory of the real version of the docs; to create a copy of the docs for each alias, you can pass